Ireland Crypto Tax 2

 • Exchange between one or more types of virtual assets

-• Transfer of virtual assets (conduct of a transaction on behalf of another person that moves a virtual asset from one virtual asset address or account to another)
+• Virtual assets transfer, meaning the conduct of a transaction on behalf of another person that moves a virtual asset from one virtual asset address or account to another;

-However, since virtual assets, or crypto assets, aren’t properly defined and classified, each case is considered individually by looking at the relevant facts and circumstances.
-In the end, the tax treatment of crypto-related transactions depends on the nature of business activities and on the involved parties.
+However, since virtual assets or crypto assets are not adequately defined and classified, each case is considered separately in the light of facts and circumstances.
+Eventually, tax treatment for crypto-related transactions depends upon the nature of the business activities and the parties concerned.

 Corporation Tax